Breeders Cup 2025: how to bet, where to bet, best apps and sites

-Two days of Breeders Cup action is here.
+The 2025 Breeders' Cup Classic is here.
 See exclusive Breeders' Cup promo codes for sites like TwinSpires and 1/ST BET

-Kentucky Derby and Belmont Stakes winner Sovereignty has been scratched from Saturday's 2025 Breeders' Cup Classic as the 6-5 morning line favorite.
-With the 3-year old champion out of the race, the remaining field of nine horses includes the Preakness Stakes winner, Journalism, matching last year's Breeders' Cup Classic winner Sierra Leone, as well as notables including Fierceness, Mindframe, and Forever Young.
+The 2025 Breeders' Cup Classic will take place on Saturday at Del Mar Racetrack and the field has been trimmed to nine horses after Kentucky Derby and Belmont Stakes winner Sovereignty was scratched earlier this week.
+Preakness Stakes winner Journalism is 5-1 in the latest 2025 Breeders' Cup Classic odds.
+Journalism also finished second to Fierceness in the Pacific Classic, and the four-year-old has also entered into the 2025 Breeders' Cup Classic field.

-Mindframe (10-1) is an interesting horse to keep an eye on considering he's 7-for-7 finishing in the top two minus his last race, where jockey Irad Ortiz Jr. was unseated.
-Trained by Todd Pletcher, Mindframe's 105 Beyer Speed Figure in June's Grade I Stephen Foster Handicap at Churchill Downs puts him among the top horses in the race.
-Last year's winner Sierra Leone (8-1) is in the midst of a seven race streak of triple-digit Beyer figures, including a 112 in winning this race also at Del Mar in 2024.
+Fierceness was the runner-up in last year's Breeders' Cup Classic and he's now the 5-2 Breeders' Cup Classic favorite.
+Sierra Leone was the winner last year and he's back to try to become the second horse in history to win this race two years in a row.
+He's priced at 7-2.
+Bet the 2025 Breeders' Cup at 1/ST BET and bet the race at TwinSpires now:

 Post time for the Breeders' Cup Classic is at 6:25 p.m.
 ET as part of a 12 race card at Del Mar on Saturday.
 In addition, Friday's first day of action features ten total races, including five Breeders' Cup juvenile (two year old) races.
 You can get live Breeders' Cup odds at your favorite Breeders' Cup betting site.
 If you're looking for how to bet on the Breeders' Cup, where to bet on the Breeders Cup or the best Breeders' Cup betting apps, we have you covered.
 Here's a look at where to bet the Breeders' Cup on sites like TwinSpires and 1/ST BET and Breeders' Cup promos to target.